The ‘Teen Mom’ Cast Reacts To Javi Marroquin’s Baby News

 Been kinda quiet lately for many reasons.
 I was sad I couldn’t share the good news because I was afraid of what people would say.
 The amount of love I’ve received is so overwhelming and so appreciated.
 I realized No negative comment will take this moment away from us.
 A baby is a blessing and I am ecstatic for the future.
 Lincoln is happy, I’m happy, and Lauren is happy.
 Gonna go on a little hiatus from social media to take all this in and enjoy it with my family and loved ones.
 For those sending love, thank you!
 We appreciate it.
 And to you @lauren3elizabeth thank you for blessing me with another child.
 We are gonna be amazing parents together And thank you @jonlloydjr capturing this moment for us

-Javi Marroquin has faced some backlash online after announcing the impending birth of his second child due to the fact that he and Lauren Comeau only dated for weeks last year and had only been back together for a couple of months before confirming the news.
+Javi Marroquin has faced some backlash online after announcing the impending birth of his second child, due to the fact that he and Lauren Comeau only dated for a few weeks last year and had only been back together for a couple of months before confirming the news.
 Making matters worse for Marroquin is the fact that his months-long relationship with Briana DeJesus ended less than four months ago.

 Marroquin and DeJesus began dating one another last fall after flirting online for several weeks after DeJesus’ addition to the cast of Teen Mom 2.
-As fans of the Teen Mom franchise well know, DeJesus previously starred in Teen Mom 3, which lasted for just one season.
+As fans of the Teen Mom franchise know, DeJesus previously starred in Teen Mom 3, which lasted for just one season.

 Throughout their relationship, Marroquin and DeJesus appeared to be quite serious about one another, despite the push back they received from his ex-wife, Kailyn Lowry, and at one point, they threw a birthday party for his son Lincoln, 4, together.
 Marroquin was then seen preparing to propose to DeJesus on Teen Mom 2, which he never actually did.

-To see more of Javi Marroquin and his growing family, tune into new episodes of Teen Mom 2 Season 8B o Monday nights at 9 p.m. on Bravo TV.
+To see more of Javi Marroquin and his growing family, tune into new episodes of Teen Mom 2 Season 8B on Monday nights at 9 p.m. on MTV.